Mobile menu toggle

 GIF: D. Griffin Jones/Cult of Mac

-In a similar vein, say you want to jump all the way back to the top of a webpage or document.
+In a similar vein, say you want to jump all the way back to the top of a webpage or document in Safari.
 Simply tap on the status bar on the top of the screen, by the clock or the battery icon.
 That smooth move will jump you straight to the top of the list.
 Just be careful of the Dynamic Island on newer iPhones — it’s easy to hit that rather than the slivers of space around it.

 4. Tap-and-hold the keyboard for special characters

-Typing special characters on the keyboard
+Typing special characters on the iPhone keyboard

 Tap and hold on a key to see alternate characters.